sharonw4769/react/codecademy.md

   document.getElementById('app')
   );
 ```
-**Once again, manipulating the DOM is slow whereas manipulating the virtual DOM is faster since nothing is changed onscreen.**
+**Once again, manipulating the DOM is slow whereas manipulating the virtual DOM is faster since nothing is changed on screen.**

 * JSX requires slashes!! (e.g. Instead of ```<br>,``` use ```<br/>```)
 * Use { } to run JavaScript